-This security functionality ensures the BAC is correctly performed.
-It can only be performed once the TOE is personalized with the symmetric BAC keys the Personalization Agent loaded beforehand during the personalization phase.
-Furthermore, this security functionality ensures the session keys are destroyed at the end of each BAC session.
+It can only be performed once the TOE is personalized with the chip authentication keys & Root CVCA key(s) the Personnalization Agent loaded during the personalization phase.
+Furthermore, this security functionalities ensure that the authentication is performed as described in [45].

-Chip Authentication
+This security functionality ensures the session keys for secure messaging are destroyed at each successful Chip Authentication step.